 - 1 cup medium to coarse ground yellow cornmeal

 - 1/2 cup freshly shredded parmesan cheese, optional

-In a large saucepan, whisk together the cold liquid (water, milk, stock, or combo) and the cornmeal.
+- In a large saucepan, whisk together the cold liquid (water, milk, stock, or combo), the cornmeal, and salt.
 Bring to a simmer over medium high heat while whisking.

 - I like to use a mixture of half whole milk and half either water or chicken stock.
 However, you can use all water or all stock.
 Or, if you want a particularly creamy polenta, all milk.